What is Completion Rate and How To Measure It?

 Completion rate doesn’t quite measure important aspects of viewers’ responses, however, like engagement and interest in your ad content.
 Recent studies from Facebook imply that viewers of ads can see them through without necessarily being receptive to the messages that advertisers are trying to get across.
 In fact, a study released by ORC International last 2016 shows that 90% of viewers are likely to skip an ad if given the option, suggesting that viewers may finish ads only out of obligation or lack of an out.

-Simply put, then, completion rate can be deceptive.
+Simply put, then, the completion rate can be deceptive.
 While crafting video ads for high completion rates can be one way of ensuring that audiences like them as much as intended, it’s worth reiterating that completion rate is not the only metric you should keep an eye on.